heikkiket/gallery/CONTRIBUTING.md

 # Contributing to this project

-Currently this document mainly involves a short form deveoper documentation.
+Currently this document mainly involves a short form developer documentation.

+## Requirements:

+ * Python 3
+ * pip
+ * make
+ * git

+In Debian-based systems you can install these by issuing

+    sudo apt install python3 python3-pip make git

+## Set up a development environment

 First, obtain code by doing a git clone:

     git clone <repository url>

-Then, you can either follow these commands or just execute all targets in Makefile.
+Then, you can either follow these commands manually or just execute all targets in Makefile.

 First, you need to set up a virtual environment.
 Of course, this is not mandatory, but pretty handy.